Any red, yellow or white sore inside your mouth that causing pain?

 - chewing gums

-- cold beverages like water, iced tea or soft drinks, and
+- cold beverages like water, iced tea, or soft drinks, and

 - ice candies or popsicles should also be avoided

-One should eat soft, bland food that is easy to swallow, like yogurt, cream soup or fruits like bananas, watermelon and apples.
+One should eat soft, bland food that is easy to swallow, like yogurt, cream soup, or fruits like bananas, watermelon, and apples.
 Frequent mouth rinses are also advisable for this.

-How to Prevent Mouth Sores?
+14. How To Prevent Mouth Sores

 A mouth ulcer is a painful condition.
 To decrease the risk of catching it, avoid regular intake of spicy and acidic food since they seem to trigger this condition.